UPDATE_0001 — Memex V1 Ship Window Opens July 14

 • stable checkpoint hydration

-• continuity preservation across interrupted sessions
+• continuity preservation across interrupted AI sessions

 • repeatable restoration consistency